Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 After 30 minutes of resting…

-• Remove the paddle attachment and switch to the dough hook.
+Remove the paddle attachment and switch to the dough hook.
 Knead until soft and supple, about 6-8 minutes.
-Note: on this particular day, my dough was a little stickier than usual so I added a sprinkle of flour to even it out.
+Note: on this particular day, my dough was stickier than usual so I added a sprinkle of flour to even it out.
+You can do that too.

 Sourdough sandwich bread dough, bulk rise